SlurmzMckenzie/basic-blog-project/README.md

 # Basic Blog Project

-this is a project to develop a basic blog program
+this is a project to develop a basic blog program.

+I have styled this project with Bootstrap 3.